 AARON MCINTOSH, MATHEMATICS

 Mr. McIntosh has a B.S. in Math Education from Oklahoma Wesleyan, where he was also a soccer player.
-He teaches middle school math, geometry, and college algebra, and he helps coach our varsity soccer team.
+He teaches middle school math, geometry, and college algebra, and he helps coach soccer and basketball.
 He's in his third year of teaching.

 "I love teaching in a Christian school where I get to speak God's Word out loud to my students.
 My goal as a teacher is make math fun--I know it's a subject many kids may not love.
 I like to push my students to the limits of their learning and help them exceed it."